arjvn/yolov8_human_sim/readme.md

         <figcaption style="text-align: center;">Predictions for Validation Batch 0</figcaption>
     </figure>
 </div>

 ## 🤝 Contributing

-Details on how to contribute to this project.
+TODO: Details on how to contribute to this project.

 ## 📜 License

-Information about the license.
+TODO: Information about the license.